The Center for Research & Scholarship provides many forms of support for faculty members’ work-in-progress.

 - Feedback groups: groups where members read and give feedback on work-in-progress.

-- Discussion groups: groups whose members want to address specific kinds of research issues (e.g., mid-career, primary caregiver, untenured faculty groups); meetings are organized around shared readings, discussion topics, sharing and devising practical strategies, etc.
+- Discussion groups: groups whose members want to address specific kinds of research issues (e.g., mid-career, primary caregiver, untenured faculty groups) or common intellectual questions; meetings are organized around shared readings and discussion topics.

-Finally, the CRS Director is available for one-on-one consultations to help devise a research plan, review a research proposal/narrative, to strategize, and to provide other kinds of support.
+Finally, the CRS Director is available for one-on-one consultations during office hours, by appointment, or by email to help devise a research plan, review a research proposal/narrative, to strategize, and to provide other kinds of support.
 To set up a consultation, please contact the CRS Director directly.

-The College provides the following kinds of financial support for faculty research/scholarship:
+The College provides the following kinds of financial support for faculty who are tenure or tenured track (TTT):

 - Start-up funds: When TTT faculty are hired, the College provides them with funding to launch their research program.
 Funding varies depending on the nature and needs of individual faculty members' research program.